 - Short Interest Data – The number of stocks shorted is an important indicator of market sentiment towards a stock.
 If there is a high number of short positions, the market sentiment is negative.

 - Online brokers – Some online brokers will provide stock profile pages for OTC stocks.
 The information is typically sparse compared to that provided for an exchange-traded stock, and may be limited to basic trading data.
 No credit ratings or analyst coverage will be available.

 - Company Information – It is in the best interest of companies to take steps to communicate with investors, even if they are not required to file detailed financial reports.
 A company may voluntarily file additional information in financial reports, be audited on a regular basis, or have independent analysts provide reviews.
 A company planning a big board listing will accelerate steps to comply with exchange-listed stock requirements.

-If you’re looking for hot penny stocks to buy, rest assured – we have compiled below a list of the top penny stocks on the rise for 2020 and 2020.
+If you’re looking for hot penny stocks to buy, rest assured – we have compiled below a list of the top penny stocks on the rise for 2021.
 These are penny stocks with a huge potential to increase in value in the coming months: